lawderp/100-days-of-code/r1-log.md

 ### R1D6
 [NBA-players] - figured out onBlur (using refs), and also updated behavior to work for a 2nd (or more) search.

+### R1D7
+[NBA-players] - got a static version of the giphy API working and displaying an image.
+Need to update the URL to include the searched for player (string).